bakame-php/http-structured-fields/docs/lists.md

 - `fromList` instantiates the container with a list of members in an iterable construct;
 - `from` instantiates the container with a list of members as variadic;

-getter methods:

-- `get` to access an element at a given index (negative indexes are supported)
-- `has` tell whether an element is attached to the container using its `index`;

 setter methods

 - `push` to add elements at the end of the list;